hiowenluke/booms/README.md

 ## TRY IT! (in under 5 minutes)

-Create a demo folder first.
+Create a demo directory first.

 ```sh
 mkdir ./booms-demo && cd ./booms-demo